-- A. In addition to any other remedies provided by law, violations of this ordinance shall be enforced as authorized in Riverside County Ordinance No. 725.
+A. In addition to any other remedies provided by law, violations of this ordinance shall be enforced as authorized in Riverside County Ordinance No. 725.
 Each day a violation is committed or permitted to continue shall constitute a separate offense.
-Violations of this ordinance shall be treated as a public nuisance and strict liability offense regardless of intent. - B. After an administrative hearing has been held in accordance with Section 10 of Riverside County Ordinance No. 725, a violation of any provision of this ordinance by any of the guests, owners or operators shall constitute grounds to suspend or revoke a short term rental certificate.
+Violations of this ordinance shall be treated as a public nuisance and strict liability offense regardless of intent.